BeamNG.drive: Reception

 BeamNG.drive has received critical acclaim since the game's initial release.
-Jack Stewart of BBC mentioned that BeamNG.drive "has received interest from the film industry to model vehicle stunts so that they can be prototyped and tested exhaustively, but cheaply before a stunt driver smashes up a car on set."
-Polygon's Nick Robinson lauded the game's simulated physics and user-created content support, leading him to create a 38 episode video series for Polygon, "Car Boys", in which he and Griffin McElroy spotlighted new BeamNG.drive content each week.
-Automobile magazine praised the game for its diverse selection of vehicles and its realistic crash physics, saying that "the IIHS has nothing on BeamNG.drive."
-As of July 2025, BeamNG.drive was ranked 17th on the list of the highest-rated Steam games, with 97% of its Steam reviews being positive.
+Writing for the BBC, Jack Stewart mentioned that BeamNG.drive "has received interest from the film industry to model vehicle stunts so that they can be prototyped and tested exhaustively, but cheaply before a stunt driver smashes up a car on set."

+Polygon's Nick Robinson lauded the game's simulated physics and user-created content support, leading him to create a 38-episode video series for Polygon, "Car Boys", in which he and Griffin McElroy showcased community-created content each week.

+Automobile magazine praised the game for its diverse vehicle selection and realistic crash physics, saying that "the IIHS has nothing on BeamNG.drive."